vibgreon/AI-Attendance-System/README.md

 I've tried implementing the same for a web application and built it successfully, but due to not getting free access to cloud storage, I've not put it on the web server.

-**Note: he implementation is crude for the web but can improve by using pre-trained models instead of calling face-recognition library.**
+**Note: The implementation is crude for the web but can improve by using pre-trained models instead of calling face-recognition library.**